jamiemkass/jamiemkass.github.io/_pages/software.md

 Lead developer:

-- The [**Wallace** ecological modeling application](https://wallaceecomod.github.io/) (R package [`wallace`](https://CRAN.R-project.org/package=wallace)) features an interactive graphical user interface and walks users through a complete species distribution modeling analysis, including data collection, data processing, study extent selection, model complexity tuning, and model predictions.
+- The [**Wallace** ecological modeling application 2.0](https://wallaceecomod.github.io/) (R package [`wallace`](https://CRAN.R-project.org/package=wallace)) features an interactive graphical user interface and walks users through a complete species distribution modeling analysis, including data collection, data processing, study extent selection, model complexity tuning, and model predictions.
 An early version was a [finalist for the GBIF Ebbe Nielsen Challenge](https://devpost.com/software/wallace-beta-v0-1-harnessing-digital-biodiversity-data-for-predictive-modeling-fueled-by-r) for innovative applications of open-access biodiversity data.

 - **ENMeval** 2.0.0, a complete redesign of the original package, featuring new object-oriented structure for adding other algorithms (and native BIOCLIM implementation), customizable algorithmic settings and performance metrics, extensive metadata, a null-model approach to quantify significance and effect sizes, and features to increase the breadth of analyses and visualizations.